createdotnet/API-Documentation/docs/introduction.md

 # Introduction

-All API access is over HTTPS and accessded from api.create.net.
-JSON and XML formats are supported.
-Users can authenticate Apps using OAuth 2.0
+API access is over HTTPS and avaliable from api.create.net.
+Our API supports JSON and XML formats.
+Authentication is handled with OAuth2

-Four HTTP verbs are used to access resources:
+The standard four HTTP verbs are used to access our resources:

 *GET* - Use when requesting an existing resource